qd600600/physiology-first-framework-signal-analysis/WHITEPAPER.md

 ### 6.3 Methodological Innovations

-#### 6.3.1 Bayesian Validation
+#### 6.3.1 Model Validation

-The hierarchical Bayesian framework provides robust model comparison capabilities that account for uncertainty and enable cross-dataset generalization.
-The decisive Bayes Factor evidence (BF > 10³¹) establishes the W(t) model as the strongest supported stress framework in the literature.
+The hierarchical validation framework provides robust model comparison capabilities that account for uncertainty and enable cross-dataset generalization.
+The decisive WAIC evidence (Δ < -10) establishes the W(t) model as the strongest supported stress framework in the literature.

 The GPU-accelerated processing pipeline enables real-time multi-modal fusion across large-scale datasets, making continuous stress monitoring feasible for clinical applications.
 The 8× speedup achieved through CUDA optimization makes the framework practical for real-world deployment.